XingxinHE/CSharp_Notes/0.StepByStep/README.md

 📌**Constraint of destructor**

-:one:Destructors apply only to reference types.
+1️⃣Destructors apply only to reference types.
 You can't apply to value type like `struct`.

 ❌